Steven C. Johnson (Kansas politician)

 Steven C. Johnson (November 29, 1965) is an American politician serving as the 42nd Kansas State Treasurer since January 9, 2023.
-He a member of the Kansas House of Representatives representing the 108th district in Saline County, Kansas from 2011 to 2023.
+He was a member of the Kansas House of Representatives representing the 108th district in Saline County, Kansas from 2011 to 2023.
 A Republican, he was first elected in 2010 and served as chairman of the House Taxation Committee.